ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 We stress that these are only a few possible factors influencing the total goal scored in a UCL final across the years.
 However, there exist many other random or psychological factors which highly influence the final result.

-Our analysis also reveals that the majority of matches, 51 out of 69, have been decided during regular time, showcasing the dominance of teams in securing a result within the standard 90 minutes.
+Figure 10 reveals that the majority of matches, 51 out of 69, have been decided during regular time, showcasing the dominance of teams in securing a result within the standard 90 minutes.
 However, for more evenly matched finals, the outcome has extended beyond regular time: 11 finals were decided by penalty shoot-outs, 5 in extra time, and 2 required a [replay](https://en.wikipedia.org/wiki/1974_European_Cup_final).
 These statistics highlight the intense and competitive nature of the tournament, where a significant number of finals required additional time to determine a winner.

 <div style="float: right; width: 600px; text-align: center;">
     <img src="/images/portfolio_ucl/notes_pie.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">